 - Continuing to engage in inappropriate interaction with the instructor, after one has been counseled not to continue adverse behavior.

-Subpart C: Procedures for Academic and Classroom Misconduct
+Subpart C: Procedures for Academic and Class Misconduct

-- Informal Judicial Process.
-A faculty member has the right to remove a student from a class session prior to activating the informal judicial process if that student is interfering with the learning environment and the rights of other students.
-If a faculty member believes that misconduct warranting discipline has occurred, he/she shall inform the student concerned, both in writing and orally, and offer to confer.
+- Informal Judicial Process ‒ A faculty member has the right to remove a student from a class session or online venue prior to activating the informal judicial process if that student is interfering with the learning environment and the rights of other students.
+If a faculty member believes that misconduct warranting discipline has occurred, he/she shall inform the student concerned, in writing and, if possible, orally, and offer to confer.
 If the student foregoes such a conference, or if after the conference the faculty member remains convinced that misconduct warranting discipline has occurred, he/she may, among other options, treat any work in question or an entire course as unsatisfactory, informing the student thereof.
 Additionally or alternatively, the faculty member may refer the matter to his or her academic dean.
 If the dean determines that sufficient cause exists to warrant consideration of additional discipline, the dean may initiate formal hearing proceedings.
 The student may initiate formal hearing proceedings at any time.

-- Formal Judicial Process.
-Students have the right to appeal decisions resulting from this policy.
-A written appeal must be made to the Vice President of Academic Affairs within five (5) working days after written notification of the decision which is being appealed.
-The Vice President of Academic Affairs will make a decision and then notify the appellant.
+- Formal Judicial Process ‒ Students have the right to appeal decisions resulting from this policy.
+A written appeal must be made to the Vice President of Academic and Student Affairs within five (5) working days after written notification of the decision which is being appealed.
+The Vice President of Academic and Student Affairs will make a decision and then notify the appellant.

 Part 7: Release of Information.
-Lake Superior College will not release to the media the results of the outcomes of disciplinary procedures resulting from its student investigations, including those which involve criminal offenses.
+LSC will not release to the media the results of the outcomes of disciplinary procedures resulting from its student investigations, including those which involve criminal offenses.
 Such records may be released to government agencies exercising jurisdiction.

 Date Implementation: April 1, 1999